I am receiving a message: This content is protected - please log in with your customer account to continue.

-Does your button making program work with Windows and Mac?
+Does your button making program work with Windows, Mac or any other device?

 Do you offer training or technical support?Yes, we have posted free in-depth How To video tutorials and these FAQs, which cover all the functionality of the Build-a-Button Online Design Center.
 For those who wish to have a more personal platform in which to learn, we do offer training and technical support by phone for a fee.
 You can always post real time design questions and search for answers on our Pinback Button Making Community.

 Can Build-a-Button edit photos such as changing brightness, cropping and erasing?Yes, we offer those editing functions and even more. the whole purpose of bringing Build-a-Button to the marketplace is to offer a powerful button making design program that is easy to use.

 Can I print different designs on one page?